d3jo/Markov_Chain_LLM/README.md

 # LLM using Markov Chain algorithm

-This model uses probablistic features of words and predicts the most likely occuring sequence of words and recreates the story of Sherlock Holmes.
+This model uses a probablistic features of a sequence of words and predicts the  sequence of words that occurs often and creates sentences out of it.

 In other words, this model will collect all the words from a book and analyzes which pair of words show up frequently and based on the probability of those occurences, it will create random sentences.